Bahbv/AMPEr/README.md

 # Accessibility
 ### What i did
-I tried to make the banner as accesible as possible.
+I tried to make the banner as accessible as possible.
-The focus changes to the modal when opening, the modal has correct role, labeledby and descripedby.
+The focus changes to the modal when opening, the modal has the correct role, labeledby and descripedby attributes.
-.sr-only class is included in the css to make some text visually hidden an accesible by screen readers.
+.sr-only class is included in the css to make some text visually hidden but accessible by screen readers.
-I also make use of a little script that sets using-mouse to the <html> so focus styles aren't visible when the mouse is being used.
+I'm also making use of a little script that sets using-mouse to the <html> so focus styles aren't visible when the mouse is being used.

 ### Using mouse script
 ```js